 Structural rules for writing irresistible headlines

 It is difficult to pinpoint a distinct pattern of headline writing as there isn’t one really.
 If there was a simple solution we would all be getting thousands of clicks and shares.
 There is a lot of guesswork and trialing involved.
-Here are some structural rules, tips and ideas that you can follow in order to reach the widest audience when writing headlines.
+Here are some structural rules, tips and ideas that you can follow in order to reach the widest audience and boost clicks when writing headlines.

 - Develop a headline that tells people exactly what the article is about and what is in it for them so they know right away whether or not it is something they would like to click on